logzio/logz-docs/_source/user-guide/accounts/manage-account-usage.md

 Every Tracing account has the utilization option enabled by default, working in increments of 10 minutes.
 This lets you view and analyze your tracing data in real-time.

-You can view the utilized traces in your Tracing account, by filtering for `logzio_tracing_account_utilization` log type.
-These logs include the following fields:
+You can find these logs in OpenSearch Dashboards when you filter for the `logzio_tracing_account_utilization` log type.
+They include the following fields:

 |Field name|Description|
 |---|---|